 In March 2017 the Bishops’ Conference produced a document called Learning to Love: An introduction to Catholic Relationship and Sex Education (RSE) for Catholic Educators.
 As a result of this the Diocese of Hexham and Newcastle has produced Relationships and Sex Education Guidance for Primary Schools.
 As a Catholic School we are duty bound to follow this guidance,

-At Sacred Heart we are now looking to develop a suggested model policy for our school through a process of consultation.
-Our policy will link directly to the National Primary PSHE and RSE curriculum framework that cross references Personal Social Health Education and RSE.
-The new strands of learning that would be taught have been sent out to parents.
+Our policy links directly to the National Primary PSHE and RSE curriculum framework that cross references Personal Social Health Education and RSE.

 At Sacred Heart, Personal Social and Health Education (PSHE) is an integral part of the school curriculum and is taught in a sensitive manner appropriate to the needs of the individual child.
 It aims to help children understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.
 It is intended to provide the children with the knowledge, understanding, skills and attitudes to make informed decisions about their lives whilst allowing them to explore feelings about themselves and others, and their place in the family and wider community.
 Topics covered include: